dannsam/xenko-docs/manual/particles/tutorials/ribbons.md

 You can add extra segments between adjacent particles to smooth the lines between particles.
 To do this, under **Particle System > Source > Emitters > Shape**, change the **Smoothing** property.

  * **None** - No smoothing means there is only one segment joining two particles.
-Sharp angles along the central axis are apparent.
+This creates a sharp-angled trail or ribbon.

     ![Diagram: particle smoothing](media/diagram-smoothing-none.png)

- * **Fast** - This uses [Catmull-Rom interpolation (Wikipedia)](https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline) to add control points between particles.
-You can set the number of segments between every two particles with the **Segments** property.
+ * **Fast** - This uses [Catmull-Rom interpolation (Wikipedia)](https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline) to add extra segments between particles.
+You can set the number of segments with the **Segments** property.

      ![Diagram: particle smoothing](media/diagram-smoothing-fast.png)

- * **Best** - This matches a circumcircle around every three sequential particles along the control axis and then adds extra control points on the circle, keeping the segments in an arc.
-For the first and the last segment there is only one arc to be followed, but for mid-sections there are two different arcs from two different circles.
-In this case, the control points are interpolated from the first arc to the second, as the point approaches the second particle.
-The Best setting generally creates the smoothest effect, but requires more CPU.
+ * **Best** - The Best setting generally creates the smoothest effect, but requires more CPU.
+It calculates a circumcircle around every three sequential particles along the control axis, then adds extra control points on the circle, keeping the segments in an arc.
+For the first and the last segment, there is only one arc to be followed, but for mid-sections, two different arcs from two different circles overlap; Xenko interpolates the control points from the first arc and the second as the point approaches the second particle.
 You can set the number of segments between every two particles with the **Segments** property.

     ![Diagram: particle smoothing](media/diagram-smoothing-best.png)

-This video shows the difference between the smoothing methods (left: none, center: fast, right: best).
+This video shows the difference between the three smoothing methods.
+Note that the rightmost trail (using the **Best** method) has a more circular shape, closer to the actual path of the sword swing.

 ![media/particles-tutorials-ribbons-6.gif](media/particles-tutorials-ribbons-6.gif)

-You can check the **Ribbon Particles Sample** if you need a quick look at a project which already uses ribbons and trails.
+## Sample project

+For an example of a project that uses ribbons and trails, try the **Ribbon Particles Sample** included with Xenko.